Modern Slavery Statement

 - As detailed above, all new customers and suppliers go through detailed KYC checks before any trading is executed.

-- As detailed above, Concord is increasingly signing bilateral “Codes of Conduct Compliance” documents with our counterparties (or agree to objective, international standards like the UN Global Compact), which often include specific declarations made about actions that Concord (and its counterparties) take to help ensure the prevention of slavery in all its guises.
+- As detailed above, Concord is increasingly signing bilateral “Codes of Conduct Compliance” documents with our counterparties, which often include specific declarations made about actions that Concord (and Concord’s counterparties) take to help ensure the prevention of slavery in all its guises.

-- Concord is a signatory to the UN Global Compact and this, together with the requirement that all employees comply with the Concord Code of Conduct no matter where they are located around the world, means that there is a clear understanding at an employee level that Concord is committed to achieving a slavery and human trafficking free supply chain and employees are encouraged to speak up if they identify anything concerning anywhere in the Concord supply chain.
+- Concord is a signatory to the UN Global Compact and this, together with the requirement that all employees comply with the Concord Code of Conduct no matter where they are located around the world, means that there is a clear understanding at an employee level that Concord is committed to achieving a slavery and human trafficking free supply chain.
+Employees are encouraged to speak up if they identify anything concerning anywhere in the Concord supply chain.

-Approved by the Board of Directors and signed by Mark Hansen on 16 February 2021.
-Issued for the year ended 31 December 2020.
+Approved by the Board of Directors on 14 February 2022.
+Issued for the year ended 31 December 2021.